apollographql/specs-join/join.spec.md

     { __typename: "Image", url: "http://example.com/1.png"},
     { __typename: "Image", url: "http://example.com/2.png"},
   ]) {
-    # ...selection on Image...
+    # ... on Image { ... }
   }
 }
 ```

+// TODO: is this correct?
+How can this possibly work without definining `_entities` resolver?
-The `_entities` resolver need not be explicitly defined in the subgraph schema.
-If it is defined, its specified types are ignored—it is assumed that the resolver is capable of resolving objects and interfaces from any key specified within the join schema.
+The `_entities` resolver need not be explicitly be defined in the subgraph schema.
+If it is defined, its specified types are ignored.
+It will be assumed that the resolver is capable of resolving objects and interfaces from any key specified within the join schema.

 # Validations